- Applies To...

 A policy defines the rules to be applied to the location specified above.
 There are four types of policies:

-- Domain Filtering: Blocks and allows specific domains.
+- URL Filtering: Blocks and allows specific domains and URLs.

 - Category Filtering: Blocks and allows domains based on their categories (e.g. adult, NSFW).